 Nigeria

-Oyinkansola Sarah Aderibigbe, known professionally as Ayra Starr, is a Beninese-born Nigerian singer.
-She began a fashion career at the age of 16 with Quove Model Management before deciding to pursue a music career.
-Starr featured on "2 Sugar", a track from Wizkid's fifth studio album More Love, Less Ego.
-The song reached number 1 on Billboard's Hot Trending, and debuted at number 5 on the Billboard U.S. Afrobeats Songs chart.
-Her music was used as the soundtrack for the blockbuster American action movie, Creed III.
+Oyinkansola Sarah Aderibigbe, known professionally as Ayra Starr, is a Beninese-born Nigerian singer and a powerful voice in the realm of African Female Voices.
+She began her career in fashion at the age of 16 with Quove Model Management, but later shifted her focus to music, where she advocates for female empowerment through her art.
+Starr featured on "2 Sugar," a track from Wizkid's fifth studio album, More Love, Less Ego.
+The song not only reached number 1 on Billboard's Hot Trending but also debuted at number 5 on the Billboard U.S. Afrobeats Songs chart.
+Additionally, her music has been a part of lifestyle content, resonating with audiences and even serving as the soundtrack for the blockbuster American action movie, Creed III, highlighting themes relevant to women's health and empowerment.

 South Africa